A unifying approach to branching processes in varying environments: Introduction and main results

+\paragraph{Example 8.} If the $Y_n$ take only the values 0 and 1, then all $\nu_n$ vanish.
+Now the BPVE is subcritical or asymptotically degenerate, according to whether $\mu_n$ converges to zero or to a positive value.

-\mbox{}\\ Our proofs use mainly tools from analysis.
-We are faced with the task to treat the probability measures $f_1 \circ \cdots \circ f_n$, which, as is well-known, are the distributions of the random variables $Z_n$.
+Our proofs rely largely on analytic considerations.
+The task is to get a grip on the probability measures $f_1 \circ \cdots \circ f_n$, which are the distributions of the random variables $Z_n$.
 In order to handle such iterated compositions of generating functions we resort to a device which has been applied from the beginning in the theory of branching processes.
-For a probability distribution $f$ on $\mathbb N_0$ with positive, finite mean $m$ we define a function $\varphi:[0,1)\to \mathbb R$ through the equation
+For a probability distribution $f$ on $\mathbb N_0$ with positive, finite mean $m$ we define a function $\varphi:[0,1)\to \mathbb R$ by the equation

-To a certain extent the mean and the `shape' of $f$ are decoupled in this way.
-Indeed, Lemma 1 below shows that $\varphi$ takes values which are of the magnitude of the standardized second factorial moment $\nu$.
-Therefore we briefly call $\varphi$ the {\em shape function} of $f$.
-As we shall see these functions are useful to dissolve the generating function $f_1 \circ \cdots \circ f_n$ into a sum.
-Here our contribution consists in obtaining sharp upper and lower bounds for the function $\varphi$ and its derivative $\varphi'$, which then serve to precisely estimate the survival probabilities $\mathbf P(Z_n >0)$.
+In this way the mean and the `shape' of $f$ are separated to a certain extent.
+Indeed, Lemma 1 below shows that $\varphi$ takes values which are of the size of the {\em standardized} second factorial moment $\nu$.
+Therefore we briefly name $\varphi$ the {\em shape function} of $f$.
+As we shall see these functions are useful to dissolve the generating function $f_1 \circ \cdots \circ f_n$ into a sum (see Lemma 5 below).
+Here our contribution consists in obtaining sharp upper and lower bounds for the function $\varphi$ and its derivative.
+The interaction of these bounds then allows for precise estimates e.g. of the survival probabilities $\mathbf P(Z_n >0)$.
+The role of assumption \eqref{A1} in this interplay is to keep both bounds together uniformly in $n$.